 What Should You Know About Al-Anon?

+What should know about Al-Anon if you have a loved one addicted to alcohol?
 Have you ever heard addiction referred to as a family disease?
 If so and you have a loved one struggling with addiction to drugs or alcohol, you probably have a good idea of why.
 Addiction is a devastating disease that wreaks havoc not only on the life of the person who is the addict but their family and loved ones.
 Here is what you should know about Al-Anon.

 Whether it’s your parent, your sibling, your spouse, or your child, addiction can affect you in so many ways.
 Your loved one may or may not recognize a problem exists, but regardless, you probably feel the impact of addiction every day.